nsfcac/MonSter/README.md

 You may need to run the data collection codes in background:
 `nohup python -u midrac.py > ./midrac.log 2>&1 &` and `nohup python -u mslurm.py > ./mslurm.log 2>&1 &`.

+## MonSter API for Data Source Plugin (Grafana) ##
+In the `monster` folder, run `python mapi.py` to start the API service for the data source plugin.
+The API will be running on port `5001` of locolhost (`'0.0.0.0'`).
+Currently, it supports querying metrics, job info, and node-job correlation.
 ---
 If you have questions, please email Mr. Jie Li: jie.li@ttu.edu.